 You will need a licence to take or disturb a dormouse, or damage or obstruct access to a breeding or resting place, in order to carry out any kind of research or detailed survey.
-For more information on survey licences, see ‘Applying for licences to undertake standard survey work on dormice’ and ‘Schedule 5 and 6 application form’.
 We can also issue licences for ringing or marking, including fitting radio tracking tags and passive inductive transponder (PIT) tags.
 Licensing these more invasive techniques requires a detailed project method statement.
 If you are working towards your own survey licence, please see the attached Dormouse Training Log.

 If you are carrying out any development work or doing any work in woodlands or forests, you will need to complete a method statement:

 The method statement forms part of your licence application.